pinax/pinax-stripe-light/docs/user-guide/getting-started.md

-This will use the environment variables `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` if they have been set otherwise what you set in the second parameter will be used as default.
+This will use the environment variables `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` if they have been set.
+Otherwise what you set in the second parameter will be used.

+#### Default Plan

-If you are using `pinax-stripe` in drive something like a Software-as-a-Service site with subscriptions, then you will want to also set the Stripe ID for on a `PINAX_STRIPE_DEFAULT_PLAN` setting and install middleware.
-We will cover this in more detail in the [SaaS Guide](../user-guide/saas.md).
+If you are using `pinax-stripe` for something like a Software-as-a-Service site with subscriptions, then you will want to also set the Stripe ID for a `PINAX_STRIPE_DEFAULT_PLAN` setting and install middleware.
+See the [SaaS Guide](../user-guide/saas.md) for more details about working with subscriptions.

+### Urls and Views

-If you want to use the [default views](../reference/views.md) that ship with `pinax-stripe` you will need to hook up the urls:
+If you want to use the [default views](../reference/views.md) that ship with `pinax-stripe` you can simple hook up the urls:

     # urls.py
     url(r"^payments/", include("pinax.stripe.urls"),